accelerex-developer/RexPayAndroid/README.md

     .build()
 ```

-Call the `RexPay.init(this, config)` static method, passing context and the config object created,
+Call the `RexPay.init(config)` static method, passing context and the config object created,
 to initialize the SDK.
 No other configuration required&mdash;The SDK works out of the box.